Skip to main content

 The first Nautilus attempted to go under the Arctic ice park in 1931.
 Although the WWI-era submarine was ill-equipped for the task and ultimately failed, it did obtain information that later proved useful.

-The first submarine named Nautilus attempted to go under the Arctic ice pack in 1931 in a privately funded polar expedition.
-Although the WWI-era submarine was ill-equipped for the task and ultimately failed, it did obtain information that later proved useful.
-Photo courtesy of the Submarine Force Museum and Library Association.
+The first submarine, named Nautilus, attempted to go under the Arctic ice pack in 1931 in a privately funded polar expedition.
+Although the World War I-era submarine was ill-equipped for the task and ultimately failed, it did obtain information that later proved useful.
+The Submarine Force Museum and Library Association.

 Nicolay and Hay were Abraham Lincoln's closest aides and the President treated them almost like sons.